Missing PA Man Found Slain In Creek

 “It’s dim.
 I mean, every day that goes by, like I said last night, it’s darker.”

 Unfortunately, Gregory’s body was found shortly after that interview.
-The State Police is searching for more information on this homicide.
-They ask that anyone with any information to give them a call.
+The State Police are searching for more information on this homicide.
+They ask that anyone with any information give them a call.
 The Pennsylvania State Police in Butler, PA can be contacted at 724-284-8100.

-Dan told the Post-Gazette that Gregory suffered with drug addiction, and one of his family members stated that it probably would have been “better if Greg would have died with a needle in his arm.
+Dan told the Post-Gazette that Gregory suffered from drug addiction, and one of his family members stated that it probably would have been “better if Greg would have died with a needle in his arm.
 At least he wouldn’t have suffered.”
 They were devastated that Greg most likely suffered and had a painful death.

 When Dan asked the police if they charged the couple in the death of Gregory, they replied with an honest, but not so positive response.